samuel-jimenez/GramEditor/docs/vim.md

 ### Supported plugins

-Gram's vim mode includes some features that are usually provided by very popular plugins in the Vim ecosystem:
+Gram's vim mode includes some features that are usually provided by popular plugins in the Vim ecosystem:

-- You can surround text objects with `ys` (yank surround), change surrounding with `cs`, and delete surrounding with `ds`.
+- Surround text objects with `ys` (yank surround), change surrounding with `cs`, and delete surrounding with `ds`.
-- You can comment and uncomment selections with `gc` in visual mode and `gcc` in normal mode.
+- Comment and uncomment selections with `gc` in visual mode and `gcc` in normal mode.
 - The project panel supports many shortcuts modeled after the Vim plugin `netrw`: navigation with `hjkl`, open file with `o`, open file in a new tab with `t`, etc.
-- You can add key bindings to your keymap to navigate "camelCase" names.
-[Head down to the Optional key bindings](#optional-key-bindings) section to learn how.
+- It's possible to add key bindings to your keymap to navigate "camelCase" names.
+See the [optional key bindings](#optional-key-bindings) section to learn how.
-- You can use `gR` to do [ReplaceWithRegister](https://github.com/vim-scripts/ReplaceWithRegister).
+- Use `gR` to do [ReplaceWithRegister](https://github.com/vim-scripts/ReplaceWithRegister).
-- You can use `cx` for [vim-exchange](https://github.com/tommcdo/vim-exchange) functionality.
+- Use `cx` for [vim-exchange](https://github.com/tommcdo/vim-exchange) functionality.
 Note that it does not have a default binding in visual mode, but you can add one to your keymap (refer to the [optional key bindings](#optional-key-bindings) section).
-- You can navigate to indent depths relative to your cursor with the [indent wise](https://github.com/jeetsukumaran/vim-indentwise) plugin `[-`, `]-`, `[+`, `]+`, `[=`, `]=`.
+- Navigate to indent depths relative to your cursor with the [indent wise](https://github.com/jeetsukumaran/vim-indentwise) plugin `[-`, `]-`, `[+`, `]+`, `[=`, `]=`.
-- You can select quoted text with AnyQuotes and bracketed text with AnyBrackets text objects.
+- Select quoted text with AnyQuotes and bracketed text with AnyBrackets text objects.
 Gram also provides MiniQuotes and MiniBrackets which offer alternative selection behavior based on the [mini.ai](https://github.com/echasnovski/mini.nvim/blob/main/readmes/mini-ai.md) Neovim plugin.
 See the [Quote and Bracket text objects](#quote-and-bracket-text-objects) section below for details.
-- You can configure AnyQuotes, AnyBrackets, MiniQuotes, and MiniBrackets text objects for selecting quoted and bracketed text using different selection strategies.
+- It's possible to configure AnyQuotes, AnyBrackets, MiniQuotes, and MiniBrackets text objects for selecting quoted and bracketed text using different selection strategies.
 See the [Any Bracket Functionality](#any-bracket-functionality) section below for details.

 ### Any Bracket Functionality